monacodelisa/clariteia-angular-primeng-ultima/README.md

 ## Working on an app without being provided endpoints

+### If I hadn't been constrained to using only the Ultima template components, my approach to this project would have been fundamentally different, diverging from the strategies I've employed in my previous projects.

 ## Deliverables provided - coded from scratch
 - Projects module matching a figma design integrated using Ultima Template
   - list of projects - view involving serious customizations to match the provided Figma design since it includes elements not natively supported by PrimeNG or by Ultima template